One of my favourite beaches is Slapton Sands in Devon, England, a pebble beach I visited in 2016 and 2017.

 In the centre of this photo, a small crack is apparent

 Stone 1 is well-patterned and a nice large size.
-Even though it has failed to polish completely, it remains a fine specimen of rhyolite.
+Even though it has failed to polish completely, it remains a fine specimen.
 The tumbling has brought out its pattern clearly.

 Stone 2 after polishing